 What is the projects indicators for success?

-The film’s prime objective is to educate film audiences that the horror they just witnessed was what the liberators of Bergen-Belsen unsuspectingly witnessed and the ensuing media scrum recorded.
-One of which, an Australian war correspondent, went further when he tries to explain how this catastrophe came about when he asked himself, “How did we let this happen?”
+The film’s prime objective is to educate film audiences that the horror they just witnessed was what the liberators of Bergen-Belsen unsuspectingly witnessed in April 1945 -and the ensuing media scrum recorded.
+One of which, an Australian war correspondent, went further when he tried to explain how this catastrophe came about when he asked himself, “How did we let this happen?”
 By audiences just giving a show of hands after each screening to questions of their understanding of film will be proof of its success or not.
 This data will be accumulated and made public.
 Audience participation from word of mouth on social media sites will be gauged and added to a seperate graph - this would include extra community screenings initiated by enlightened viewers.
 Response from Jewish organisations and schools will also be tabulated.
 The main indication of success is finding out how many of the viewing audience understood what Belsen represented, how it eventuated and what they learnt from it.